surajacharya12/InterviewAI/README.md

 - Built with Next.js App Router and Drizzle ORM
 - **User authentication and onboarding with Clerk**
 - **Direct navigation to generated interview details**

+## 🏠 Home Page Experience

+- The home page features a bold hero section, a single "Get Started" button (navigates to `/dashboard`), and a clean, modern layout.
+- Users are guided through the platform's value with a "How It Works" section, feature highlights, testimonials, and stats.
+- The user journey is streamlined for clarity and engagement.

 ## 🛠️ Getting Started